monsoonmaelstrom/book2/book2.md

 I nod.
 “Thanks.”

-We walk to the gym together at a slightly more sedate pace.
+We walk to the gym together at a slightly more sedate pace than I used while getting to her room.

-“What do you suppose is going to happen?” she asks as we do.
+“What do you suppose is going to happen?” she asks as we walk.

 “With what?”